 You’ll also find a cup of fair trade coffee and good conversation with members and friends across the hall from the Sanctuary, after every service.
 And there are frequently more activities such as lunches, sales, discussions, meetings and more.
 Check the calendar and the latest issue of our weekly E-news to find out all of the exciting activities each Sunday!

-The first Sunday of each month at 12:30, the Minister and Membership team lead Exploring St. John’s for all who want to learn more about Unitarian Universalism in general and St. John’s in particular.
+Occasionally, the Minister and Membership team lead Exploring St. John’s for all who want to learn more about Unitarian Universalism in general and St. John’s in particular.
 There is a light lunch and informal conversation so that you can ask questions.
 We conclude with a tour of the building, which ends about 1:45 p.m.
 See the Nov.
 21, 2022 E-news for the next series of classes.

 Where can I find a schedule of upcoming events and activities?